Updates

 Together, we are changing more lives

-- The Baylor College of Medicine International Pediatric AIDS Initiative at Texas Children’s Hospital (BIPAI), a pioneering program to improve global child health by providing high-quality, high-impact and highly ethical pediatric and family HIV/AIDS care and treatment, healthcare education and clinical research in resource-limited settings.
+• The Baylor College of Medicine International Pediatric AIDS Initiative at Texas Children’s Hospital (BIPAI), a pioneering program to improve global pediatric health by providing high-quality, high-impact and highly ethical pediatric and family HIV/AIDS care and treatment, health care education and clinical research in resource-limited settings.

-- The Texas Children’s Center for Global Health, focused on addressing major causes of diseases and conditions impacting child health and survival globally, such as tuberculosis, malaria, malnutrition and cancer, changing the outlook for children affected by life-threatening but treatable disease.
+• The Texas Children’s Center for Global Health, focused on addressing major causes of diseases and conditions impacting pediatric health and survival globally, such as tuberculosis, malaria, malnutrition and cancer, changing the outlook for children affected by life-threatening but treatable disease.

-- Joint operation of The Children’s Nutrition Research Center, a U.S. Department of Agriculture facility that conducts research on the nutritional needs of pregnant and nursing women and their children to improve the health of future generations.
+• Joint operation of The Children’s Nutrition Research Center, a U.S. Department of Agriculture facility that conducts research on the nutritional needs of children to improve the health of future generations, through bench, translational, clinical and population based research.

-- Collaborative membership in NIH's Undiagnosed Diseases Network, a national network of clinicians and scientists established to help address the most rare and difficult-to-solve medical cases from around the country and to develop effective approaches to diagnose them.
+• Collaborative membership in NIH's Undiagnosed Diseases Network, a national network of clinicians and scientists established to help address the most rare and difficult-to-solve medical cases from around the country and develop effective approaches to diagnose them.